linobollansee/the-luxury-blog/README.md

 ### Navigation Bars

 The Luxury Blog offers two navigation bars, one for desktop and one for mobile, to facilitate easy browsing.
+The navigation bar offers a Home button, an About button, a Tombola button, a Register button, a Login button, and a Logout button while one is already logged in.
 (User Story 1.1: Design Front-End for a Data-Driven Web Application)

 - Desktop Navigation Bar